- Briefing Room

 Washington, DC 20590

-If the funds are not allocated in the Fiscal Management Information System (FMIS), then a written request must first be made by the State to the FHWA division office.
-A Demo ID must also be requested to be assigned to the funds which must be included on the repurposing form.
+If the funds are not allocated in the Fiscal Management Information System (FMIS), then a written request should first be made by the State to the FHWA division office.
+A Demo ID should also be requested for these funds and should be included on the repurposing form.
 The FHWA division office will send the request to the appropriate FHWA program office to allocate the funds following the normal process.
 The request should note that the funds will be used for repurposing and a Demo ID is needed.
-This process may take 30 days which should be included in the timeline to meet the September 12, 2017 deadline and must be received before August redistribution submittals; States should account for this when prioritizing the preparation of repurposing requests.
+This process may take 30 days which should be included in the timeline to meet the August 25, 2023 or September 8, 2023, deadline and should be received before August redistribution submittals; States should account for this when prioritizing the preparation of repurposing requests.

 Once the funds are allocated in FMIS and a Demo ID assigned, the State may continue to step 2 of this process.

-The submission must contain sufficient information to demonstrate that each requested earmark is eligible for repurposing and each new project meets the requirements.
+The submission must contain sufficient information to demonstrate that each requested earmark is eligible for repurposing and each new project meets the requirements of the Repurposing Provision (section 124 of division L, title I, of Public Law 117-328).
 Below are specific requirements for completing the modified transfer form:

 The top portion of the modified transfer form includes:

-The left side of the modified transfer form must include information concerning the original earmark, including:
+The left side of the modified transfer form should include information concerning the original earmark, including:

-The right side of the modified transfer form must include the new project descriptions that comply with the statutory requirement, including:
+The right side of the modified transfer form should include the new project descriptions that comply with the statutory requirement, including:

 Include the following in the “Comments” box of the modified transfer form:

-The State must certify the earmark is eligible for repurposing and will be obligated for the identified purposes by marking the “YES” in the certification box.
-The State will sign the form and submit it to the FHWA division office.
-The State must submit a text readable (e.g., MS Excel) version of the form.
+The State should certify the earmark is eligible for repurposing and will be obligated for the identified purposes as required by the Repurposing Provision by marking the “YES” in the certification box.
+The State should sign the form and submit it to the FHWA division office.
+The State should also submit a text readable (e.g., MS Excel) version of the form.

-The Division Administrator (DA) or, if designated, the Assistant Division Administrator (ADA) or the Chief Operating Officer (COO) will either approve the transfer request form and submit it to the “FHWA Transfers” mailbox (FHWA_Transfers@dot.gov) or reject the transfer request form and notify the State.
-The DA may delegate this authority only to the ADA or COO.
+The Division Administrator (DA) or, if designated, the Deputy Division Administrator (DDA) or the Chief Operating Officer (COO), will either approve the transfer request form and submit it to the “FHWA Transfers” mailbox (FHWA_Transfers@dot.gov) or reject the transfer request form and notify the State.
+The DA may delegate this authority only to the DDA or COO.
 The DA’s approval represents the FHWA’s concurrence on eligibility of each earmark requested for repurposing and the requirements for project selection.
 The DA is responsible for confirming the following:

 The FHWA division office is also responsible for verifying the amount of funds available for repurposing.
 The total unobligated balance of applicable funds must be checked.
 The balance can be checked in FMIS on either the M58A or W10A report.
 The N25A is another resource but may show a “demo” project (a type of earmark in the system) with an unobligated balance of funds but those funds may have been used on another demo when allowable in certain situations, causing a negative unobligated balance on the other demo.
 Only the net balance of the projects is available.
 If funds have not been allocated in FMIS, the repurposing request cannot be submitted.